Organic fiducial inference: Examples with discrete data and little pre-data knowledge

-Similar to the previous section, let us now turn to the issue of how to interpret the fiducial density $f(p\,|\,x)$ in terms of the framework of generalised subjective probability.
-It will be assumed that the reference set $R$ and the range of the resolution $\lambda$ are as defined in this earlier section.
+Similar to what was discussed in Section~\ref{sec4} with respect to the joint fiducial density of the model parameters $\mu$ and $\sigma$, let us now turn to the issue of how to interpret the fiducial density $f(p\,|\,x)$ in terms of the framework of generalised subjective probability.
+It will be assumed that the reference set of events $R$ and the range of the resolution $\lambda$ are as specified in this previous section.